I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nn-printerextension-iprintschemaoption.md

 <p> </p>

 ## -remarks
 <p>You must ensure that each Feature or Option in a PrintTicket or PrintCapabilities XML document has a <i>name</i> attribute specified.
-This attribute is used to build the <b>IPrintSchemaOption</b> and <a href="https://msdn.microsoft.com/library/windows/hardware/hh451284">IPrintSchemaFeature</a> objects.
-If the <i>name</i> attribute is omitted, the feature or option will not be displayed in the object model, or the Microsoft-provided print preferences experience.</p>

-<p>You must ensure that each Feature or Option in a PrintTicket or PrintCapabilities XML document has a <i>name</i> attribute specified.
-This attribute is used to build the <b>IPrintSchemaOption</b> and <a href="https://msdn.microsoft.com/library/windows/hardware/hh451284">IPrintSchemaFeature</a> objects.
+This attribute is used to build the <b>IPrintSchemaOption</b> and <a href="..\printerextension\nn-printerextension-iprintschemafeature.md">IPrintSchemaFeature</a> objects.
 If the <i>name</i> attribute is omitted, the feature or option will not be displayed in the object model, or the Microsoft-provided print preferences experience.</p>

 ## -requirements
 <table>